Anonymous 10/13/22 (Thu) 17:41:45 No. 98129

 how strange... even with the other GPU unpowered it still can't hit my window10 numbers

->>118636even if I compare all my other numbers, my best benchmarks were on windows10
+>>118636 even if I compare all my other numbers, my best benchmarks were on windows10

 >>119841 Is it possible that windows11 is just outright garbage?